greenhas/spg_website/content/Communities/2024-09-11-I'm-currently.md

 ---
+type: ["link"]
 date: 2024-09-11T14:17:34-06:00
-tags: ["link","Communities","Elon Musk","Character Limit","Extremely Hardcore","Twitter"]
+tags: ["Elon Musk","Character Limit","Extremely Hardcore","Twitter"]
 title: "🔗 linkblog: my thoughts on 'What Musk's Twitter takeover could tell us about a possible government appointment'"
 ---
 I'm currently reading *Extremely Hardcore* and can't wait to read *Character Limit*.
 The Twitter purchase alone ought to dismiss any serious ideas that Musk could do this kind of work.